wercker/pkg/log/README.md

 return errors.New("something failed")
 ```

-### Use error.Wrap when returning errors
+### Use errors.Wrap when returning errors

-When checking for a error, try to wrap the error with `error.Wrap` to add more
+When checking for a error, try to wrap the error with `errors.Wrap` to add more
 context to the error before returning it.

 ```